 The McKinnon Flats Stewardship/Partnership Proposal was initiated by Calgary Fish & Game Association (CFGA) in April 2020 as a response to the release of the Alberta Environment & Parks (AEP) proposed alternative management initiatives for existing park property considered for removal from the Alberta Parks System.
-The AEP Lands Branch Recreation Area – McKinnon Flats Bow River Access Plan river access and recreational use property had been considered for future Alberta Parks development with a new road construction as a part of the Therefore, the CFGA “Expression of Interest” to explore a partnership in the development of policy and management for McKinnon Flats was under either current public land use and/or a possible future Alberta Parks designation.
+The AEP Lands Branch Recreation Area – McKinnon Flats river access and recreational use property had been considered for future Alberta Parks development with a new road construction as a part of the Bow River Access Plan Therefore, the CFGA advanced an “Expression of Interest” to explore a partnership in the development of policy and management for McKinnon Flats under either current public land use and/or a possible future Alberta Parks designation.

-The new McKinnon Flats road will be constructed in the fall of 2020, starting September 01, and once complete will allow for an expanded seasonal use of the property.
+The new McKinnon Flats road is under construction in the fall of 2020, and once complete in December will allow for an expanded seasonal use of the property.
 The CFGA – McKinnon Flats Stakeholder Proposal presents the case for an alliance of stakeholders to forge a master development plan to protect the historical and archaeological importance of the property while meeting the needs for expanded recreational use.

 Discussions have taken place between AEP and CFGA to explore what could be accomplished within a stewardship/ partnership agreement.
 The first step was to define supplemental capital improvements needed to maintain the integrative of the property.
 The McKinnon Flats Capital Improvement Projects proposal was prepared to prioritize infrastructure improvements to meet not only river access and enhance recreation use but also protect sensitive wildlife habitat and historical artifacts.